Blog Post 3-23-20

 Romans 8:28 And we know that in all things God works for the good of those who love him, who have been called according to his purpose.

-Something else that faith does is to invite us to step back and ask throughout this crisis, what we are modeling to our children and to others who know us as Christians?
+Something else that faith does is to invite us to step back and ask throughout this crisis, what are we modeling to our children and to others who know us as Christians?

 What lessons will our kids take into their futures and will our neighbors see about Christians from the way we live through this crisis?
-Will they see that we took professionals’ advice about social distancing without giving in to anger, scapegoating or depression?
-Will they see that as anxiety built a web of blaming and conspiracy theories, or that we turned to prayer to center ourselves with calm?
+Will they see that we took professionals’ advice about social distancing without giving in to anger, scapegoating r depression?
+Will they see that as anxiety built a web of blaming and conspiracy theories, that we turned to prayer to center ourselves with calm?

 And faith calls us to sacrifice … to look to the welfare of all God’s people even as we care for ourselves.